Cloud Peak Energy

-Cloud Peak Energy Inc. is a company headquartered in Gillette, Wyoming which mines coal in the Powder River Basin.
+Cloud Peak Energy Inc. is a company headquartered in Gillette, Wyoming, which mines coal in the Powder River Basin.
 The company was formed as a corporate spin-off from Rio Tinto Energy America in 2009.
 In its 2009 Annual Report Rio Tinto stated that it held a 48.3% stake in Cloud Peak Energy and its directly owned mines.
 Cloud Peak Energy also has a 50% stake in the Decker Coal Company, which operates the Decker Mine in Montana.

-According to The Guardian, Cloud Peak Energy Inc was responsible for 0.1% of global industrial greenhouse gas emissions from 1988-2015.
+According to The Guardian, Cloud Peak Energy Inc was responsible for 0.1% of global industrial greenhouse gas emissions from 1988 to 2015.

 In May 2019, Cloud Peak Energy filed for bankruptcy.
 An analyst pointed to severe declines in demand for Powder River coal from markets in East Asia and the United States.

 Operations

 The firm operates three open pit mines from thick deposits in Wyoming and Montana.

 Crow Nation

 The firm has contracted with the Crow Nation to mine 20 million tons of coal annually on its reservation for shipment by rail to coal terminals in the Pacific Northwest for shipment to Asia.
 The project is called the Big Metal Project after a legendary Crow chief.
 Big Metals Coal is a wholly owned subsidiary of Cloud Peak.
 The facilities of Cloud Peak's Spring Creek Mine are located directly to the east of the reservation and will be available for the use of Big Metal.